asagi4/comfyui-prompt-control/doc/syntax.md

 ### Using step numbers with the Advanced nodes

-If you provide a non-zero value to `num_steps` to the `Advanced` versions of the lazy LoRA loaders, you will be able to use step numbers in prompts.
+If you provide a non-zero value to `num_steps` to the `Advanced` versions of the scheduling nodes, you will be able to use step numbers in prompts.

 For now, a value between 0 and 1.0 will be interpreted as a percentage if it contains a ., and as an absolute step otherwise.